The Pirate Bay: Trial

 The Pirate Bay trial was a joint criminal and civil prosecution in Sweden of four individuals charged for promoting the copyright infringement of others with The Pirate Bay site.
 The criminal charges were supported by a consortium of intellectual rights holders led by IFPI, who filed individual civil compensation claims against the owners of The Pirate Bay.

-Swedish prosecutors filed charges on 31 January 2008 against Fredrik Neij, Gottfrid Svartholm, and Peter Sunde; and Carl Lundström, a Swedish businessman who through his businesses sold services to the site.
+Swedish prosecutors filed charges on 31 January 2008 against the founders along with Carl Lundström, a Swedish businessman who through his businesses sold services to the site.
 The prosecutor claimed the four worked together to administer, host, and develop the site and thereby facilitated other people's breach of copyright law.
 Some 34 cases of copyright infringements were originally listed, of which 21 were related to music files, 9 to movies, and 4 to games.
 One case involving music files was later dropped by the copyright holder who made the file available again on The Pirate Bay site.
 In addition, claims for damages of 117 million kronor ($13 million, €12.5 million) were filed.
 The case was decided jointly by a judge and three appointed lay judges.
 According to Swedish media, the lead judge, judge Norström, was a member of the Swedish Copyright Association and sat on the board of the Swedish Association for the Protection of Industrial Property, but denied that his involvement constituted a conflict of interest.